Time waste in the organization - analysis of research results

 Count

-• OEE indicator calculation: On average, 33 minutes
+• OEE calculation: 33 minutes on average

-• Counting produced pieces: on average 10 minutes
+• counting produced pieces: 10 minutes on average

-In total: 43 minutes, or another 9% of the shift.
+Total: 43 minutes, or another 9% change.

-• Safety reporting: on average 6 minutes
+• Safety reporting: 6 minutes on average

-In total: another 35 minutes.
+Total: Another 35 minutes.
 Another 7% change.

 Causes